 - Machine learning is the dominant artificial intelligence technique disclosed in patents;

-- For artificial intelligence functional applications, computer vision (which includes image recognition) is the most popular to be patented; and
+- For AI-related patent applications, computer vision (which includes image recognition) is the most popular to be patented; and

 - Transportation and telecommunication are the top fields for artificial intelligence applications.

 Patent rights are not the only form of intellectual property rights.
 Even if you cannot patent your software because you cannot distill it down to a series of steps, you may be able to copyright aspects of it, such as the source code.
-Copyrights protect original works of authorship.
+Copyrights gives original works of authorship patent protection.